tigranbs/nodejs-flaxton/README.md

 Flaxton Network Protocol
 ==============

-Flaxton protocol is combination with TCP and UDP standart Transport Layer protocols which is crated in 1987.
-The main goal to make new Transport layer protocol is for adding TCP top stability and UDP speed together.<br/>
+Flaxton protocol is a combination of TCP and UDP standard Transport Layer protocols, which are created back in 1987.
+The primary goal to creating new Transport layer protocol is for adding TCP top stability and UDP speed together.<br/>
-Chckout <a href="http://flaxton.io">flaxton.io</a> and learn more about protocol and load balancing tool based on it.
+Checkout <a href="http://flaxton.io">flaxton.io</a> and learn more about protocol and load balancing tool based on it.

 Node.js Flaxton Protocol
 ==============